cartologic/cartoview/docs/installation/ubuntu.md

 !!! note
     All examples use shell commands that you must enter on a local terminal or a remote shell.

+If you plan to customize Cartoview & GeoNode user interface components to your needs, it's recommended to use [cartoview-project](https://github.com/cartologic/cartoview-project).
+Check the available cartoview-project [guide](cartoview-project.md).

 ---

 ## Installation Requirements